 With the retirement of full time faculty member in Music/Piano and Theory and the only female full time faculty member, the Music Department finds it difficult to sustain a performance level piano program for students transferring as Music majors and coordinate the piano program for the full range of music students.
-Several excellent and qualified full time and part time faculty currently teach beginning levels of piano.
+Several excellent and qualified part time faculty currently teach beginning levels of piano.
 It is the ability to teach the higher levels of performance piano that is now missing with this retirement, along with a piano specialist to coordinate course offerings from the beginner to advanced level.
-The Music Department /piano position oversaw the Steinway fleet of pianos for the college and did fundraising for the continued maintenance of the pianos.
 The department anticipates a job description calling for a pianist with a secondary area needed by the department.
 Filling this position provides an opportunity to meet two especially important needs of the department, adding a female and a person of color to the full time faculty.